winwisely99/web/README.md

     - images
     - specific strings in the layout directory

-- Run `$ make build` to build after importing GetCourage content into Let's Encrypt codebase
+- Run `$ make build` to build after importing GetCourageNow content into Let's Encrypt codebase

 - Run `$ make run` to start the server